r00tmebaby/ZedTV-IPTV-Player-Recorder-Scraper/README.md

 - Double-click or right-click for **Full Screen / Record / Play in VLC**.
 - **Record** writes MP4 files to the `records/` directory.
 - When idle (no playback), the video canvas shows the placeholder `background.jpg`.

+### Global Search
+- Press **Ctrl+F** or go to **View → Global Search**
+- Type to search across ALL channels and videos (not limited to categories)
+- Results filter instantly as you type (case-insensitive, starts-with matching)
+- Double-click a result or press Enter to play immediately
+- Shows title, category, rating, and year for easy identification

 ### Customize Your Experience
 - **Settings → UI Settings**: Choose your theme, customize fonts, apply quick presets